 The NALAC Pod Grant is open to Latinx artists or cultural workers.
 This grant will support projects led by NALAC members that builds upon NALAC’s mission of promotion, advancement, development, and cultivation of the Latinx arts field.
 This is an opportunity for arts administrators, cultural workers and artists to organize networks, mobilize advocacy, amplify visibility, refine leadership skills, or sharpen aesthetic and critical thinking in their local arts and culture communities.
 Applicants should review the Guidelines for Artists/Ensembles.

 Current Grantees and Additional Resources

-The 14th NALAC Fund for the Arts grant program is made possible in part by a major multi-year commitment from the Andrew W. Mellon Foundation as well as the Ford Foundation, Southwest Airlines, Surdna Foundation, Nathan Cummings Foundation, Doris Duke Charitable Foundation, City of San Antonio, Department of Arts and Culture.
+The 14th cycle of the NALAC Fund for the Arts grant program is made possible in part by a major multi-year commitment from the Andrew W. Mellon Foundation as well as the Ford Foundation, Southwest Airlines, Surdna Foundation, Doris Duke Charitable Foundation, Flamboyan Arts Fund, and the City of San Antonio Department of Arts and Culture.